Last Updated on January 6th, 2020

-Before buying any product, check if it has an emulsifier and if it does, stay away from it.
-Emulsifiers can also be known with other names such as:
+Before buying any product, check if it has an emulsifier, and if it does, stay away from it.
+Emulsifiers are also known by other names, such as:

 The kinds of ingredients in scrubs that really work are those that don’t just get rid of dead skin and hard oils on your face but that also rejuvenate the lower layers of the skin.
 These scrubs contain alpha-hydroxy and beta-hydroxy acids.